-This is a two year course, year 1 builds on prior knowledge of biological molecules and cells and this is then applied to exchange and transport, genetic diversity and selection.
-Year 2 develops and extends these ideas further to include topics such as respiration, photosynthesis, homeostasis, genetics, evolution and gene technologies.
-This is assessed at the end of the course by three 2 hour exams.There is no coursework requirement, however, your performance during practicals will be assessed by your teacher and through exams.
+This is a two year course.
+Year one builds on prior knowledge of biological molecules and cells and this is then applied to exchange and transport, genetic diversity and selection.

+Year two develops and extends these ideas further to include topics such as respiration, photosynthesis, homeostasis, genetics, evolution and gene technologies.

+All assessment is at the end of the course by three exams.
+There is no coursework requirement, however, your performance during practicals will be assessed by your teacher and through the final exams.